DanielHe09/ASL_to_text/README.md

 This repository provides a complete system for translating **American Sign Language (ASL)** video frames into **English text**, with an optional text-to-speech output layer.
 It includes a trained gesture recognition model, a FastAPI backend for inference, and a fully containerized runtime for easy deployment.

-The general approach was originally inspired by open-source ASL recognition research, but **the dataset preparation, model training workflow, backend API architecture, Docker deployment setup, and integration design in this project are original.**

 ---